 About

-The Voyageur Ancient Fife and Drum Corps is a period accurate musical group comprised of youth from the Lafayette area, ages eight to eighteen.
+The Voyageur Ancient Fife and Drum Corps is a period accurate musical group comprised of youth from the Greater Lafayette, Indiana area, ages eight to eighteen.

 The Corps was the first Junior Corps in the Midwestern United States, and it continues to raise up new fifers and drummers to this day.